pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

 The host code can be build with the targets described in the table below.
 `VENDOR` is either `intel` or `xilinx` depending if the Intel SDK or Xilinx Vitis should be used.
 `BENCHMARK` is the host code name that is specific to the used benchmark.
-You can always get an overview of the available targets by executing the follwing command in the build directory:
+You can always get an overview of the available targets by executing the following command in the build directory:

 .. code-block:: bash